Aetherinox/csf-firewall/docs/docs/install/download.md

     When we initially developed addons for CSF, we pushed all of our releases in a `.zip` archive.

     However, after taking over full development of CSF, we opted to migrate back to the `.tgz` format to keep conformity with how the original developer packaged releases.
-This is why our scripts mention both extensions, and why our scripts look for both.
+This is why our scripts mention both extensions, and why CSF supports both.

 <br />